-Goji Labs is responsible for bugs that arise from the code we wrote for one week post-launch.
+Goji Labs is responsible for bugs that arise from the code we write one week post-launch.
 If a bug appears after one week or due to new installations of plugins, apps, add-ons, or updates, we will happily repair and fix these issues at an agreed-upon hourly rate, or use hours from your maintenance packet where we provide support at a reduced rate.

 Contact us immediately, regardless of the time.
 We will get your site back up and running!

 We do not involve our designers in minor updates and tweaks.
 However, we have found that for more extensive changes, an hour in design ensures that you get exactly what you envision and that we understand your vision perfectly.
 One hour in design can save you multiple hours in development.